Greetings, Wordpress Wizard

 Tips for improving Wordpress performance

-Updated: 29.oct.2022
+Updated: 26.february.2024

 These suggestions are mostly based on my own experience as system administrator with 20+ years of experience.
 To apply them you in most cases should be administrator or owner of the server.
 If you run your Wordpress site on shared hosting - you might want to ask your hosting provider to look through them.
 I open to answer questions and might update these tips in the future.